 (i) Social Skills programmes/support including strategies to enhance self-esteem:

-- Learning mentor support, focusing on social and emotional development, delivered 1:1, paired or in a group as appropriate, either in or out of class.
+- Learning Mentor support, focusing on social and emotional development, delivered 1:1, paired or in a group as appropriate, either in or out of class.
 Learning Mentors run 1:1 'walk & talk' sessions and group sessions with Coco our school therapy dog, including 'reading' sessions.

 - School nurse practitioner targeted support for children and their families.

 - Opportunities to be included in the whole School Council, and organise enterprise activities such as coffee mornings.

 - Opportunities to take part in residential school trips such as London, Tower Wood Outdoor Education Centre and Bendrigg Activity centre.
 These activities are planned and organised to meet the needs of each child and develop independence and life skills.

 - Tailored intervention programmes delivered by the school’s allocated educational psychologist and advisory teachers to support children and their parents/carers, as appropriate.

 - Intervention from the Targeted Family Support Service for children and their parents/carers on referral, delivered both in school and in the home.

 - Intervention from the Child and Adolescent Mental Health Service (CAMHS) for children and their parents/carers on referral, delivered at CAMHS or in school as appropriate.

 - Development of gardening skills through projects delivered by teachers in the school garden.

 - Participation in a range of creative arts activities including school concerts, summer production, Christmas production, fashion shows, the school band and choir.